-It’s fine.
-Honestly, I could be anywhere in the world.
-I’m not feeling that true Mexican vibe, which is okay?
-Forget about cheap Coronas and Tequilla, WAIT, don’t they make this stuff in Mexico?
+While each resort exudes its unique charm, you’ll find a cohesive and recognizable design across many establishments.
+That said, I could be anywhere in the world.
+I didn’t feel that authentic Mexican vibe, which is okay.
+And, forget about cheap Coronas and Tequilla.
+But wait!
+Don’t they make this stuff in Mexico?
 They have you by the balls, and the price is the price.
-Thankfully, there’s always happy hour, load up!
+Thankfully, there’s always happy hour.
+So load up!

-A girls gotta eat.
-And, I’m here to say that there are enough restaurant options to satisfy all cravings, dietary restrictions and food allergies.
-If you’re dining in the resort area of Tulum, expect to pay New York City prices.
+A girl’s gotta eat.
+And I’m here to say there are enough restaurant options to satisfy all cravings, dietary restrictions and food allergies.
+Nevertheless, it’s worth noting that dining in the resort area of Tulum can be pretty pricey, with rates comparable to those in New York City.

 Instead, try the local bars.
-There are many options offering simpler fare.
-ICE CREAM BAR is one of those options; cheap and cheerful, with delicious tacos too.
+Many options are offering simpler fare.
+ICE CREAM BAR is one of those options: cheap and cheerful, with delicious tacos, too.

-When we arrived late at night, this lovely Italian restaurant PAROLE RESTAURANT was thoroughly enjoyed after a long day of travel, regardless of the high prices.
-A shout out to JUANITA DIAVOLA, our restaurant at COCO Tulum; we were pleasantly surprised each and every time.
+When we arrived late at night, this lovely Italian restaurant, PAROLE RESTAURANT, was thoroughly enjoyed after a long day of travel, regardless of the high prices.
+A shout out to JUANITA DIAVOLA, our restaurant at COCO Tulum; we were pleasantly surprised every time.

-CASA MALCA AKA Pablo Escobar’s Mansion in Tulum (Quintano Roo), grab a $20 cocktail and imagine what might have gone down back in the day.
+CASA MALCA, AKA Pablo Escobar’s Mansion in Tulum (Quintano Roo), grab a $20 cocktail and imagine what might have gone down in the day.
 You might even spot a few ghosts.
 Eerily good!

-A quick drive into the town centre of Tulum will definitely find you better value.
-We ate twice at LA HOJA VERDE, which serves up flavourful vegetarian/vegan food.
-Especially good washed down with some yummy margaritas.
+A quick drive into Tulum’s town centre will find you better value.
+We ate twice at LA HOJA VERDE, serving flavourful vegetarian/vegan food—even better, washed down with some yummy margaritas.
 Now we’re talking!

-For something entirely different, why not check out the ruins?
+Why not check out the ruins?
 The MAYAN RUINS are approximately a 45-minute bike ride, give or take a few minutes, depending on where you’re staying.
 This 13th-century Mayan archaeological site at Tulum National Park has beautiful views overlooking the sea.
-Honestly, It’s a quick visit, 80 pesos entry, and expect to spend an hour or so.
+It’s a quick visit, 80 pesos entry, and expect to spend an hour or so.
 Easy!